Custom inference endpoint Warp supports **custom inference endpoints** for users who want to power Warp's agents with any OpenAI-compatible inference endpoint — a model router, hosted gateway, or internal infrastructure they already run. This lets you route AI requests through your preferred provide

 - z.ai - A model provider with an OpenAI-compatible API surface for its models.

-- Internal gateways - Any in-house service that fronts model providers behind an OpenAI-compatible endpoint (for example, a corporate AI gateway with logging, redaction, or access control).
+- Internal gateways (exposed at a public URL) - An in-house service that fronts model providers behind an OpenAI-compatible endpoint (for example, a corporate AI gateway with logging, redaction, or access control).
+The gateway must be reachable from the public internet — an internal-only service, such as a LiteLLM proxy that only resolves inside your network or VPN, won’t work until it’s exposed at a public URL (see Network requirements).

-When you configure a custom inference endpoint, Warp stores the endpoint URL, model identifiers, and credentials locally on your device.
-They are never synced to Warp’s servers.
+When you configure a custom inference endpoint, your endpoint URL, model identifiers, and API key are stored only on your device, never on Warp’s servers.
+Your API key is used to make requests to your configured endpoint.

 When a model routed through your endpoint is selected: